WaseemCloud/AWS-Tic-Tac-Toe-AI-Game-on-Management-Console-/README.md

 # 3) Hosting our front-end on S3 Bucket:
 --------------------------------------------------

-Let's create the our S3 bucket, which will be hosting all our website files (index, css, js).
+Let's create our S3 bucket, which will be hosting all our website files (index, css, js).

 Search for "S3" in the search box: